good-jinu/slack-topic-document-generator/README.md

 # Slack Topic Document Generator

 A powerful tool to crawl Slack messages, analyze conversations, and automatically generate documentation using AI.
-This project helps teams capture knowledge from Slack discussions and transform them into organized, searchable documents.
+This project helps teams capture knowledge from Slack discussions and transform them into organized, searchable documents with comprehensive topic tracking.

 ## Features